What is Cognitive Behavioural Therapy (CBT)?

 Cognitive Behavioural Therapy (CBT) looks at how we think about a situation and how this affects the way we act.
 In turn, our actions can affect how we think and feel.
 The way our body feels is linked to our emotions and our thoughts.
 The therapist will support you by helping you to notice whether any thoughts or behaviours are unhelpful, and you work together to consider whether these could be changed.

 The therapy is offered in group settings (e.g., Mood Management, Overcoming Worry, Stress Management), over the telephone, or face-to-face.
-Depending on the specific type of CBT offered, the length of treatment varies between six and twelve sessions and each session lasts between thirty and sixty minutes.
+Depending on the type of CBT offered, the length of therapy varies between six and twelve sessions and each session lasts between thirty and sixty minutes.

-Counselling can help you to explore your feelings to gain a better understanding of your problems, and can help you to come to terms with distressing events such as losing a loved one, divorce or confusion over your sexual identity.
-A counsellor is trained to listen sympathetically and support you in finding solutions / resolving issues and also encourages you to explore alternative ways of coping.
-Many people find it a great relief to share worries and fears with somebody else.
-Counselling can also work on the emotional difficulties which underlie depression, along with other processes such as low self-esteem or self-criticism.
+Counselling can help you to explore your feelings to gain a better understanding of your problems, and can help you to come to terms with distressing events such as losing a loved one, divorce, health issues or job concerns.
 The therapy helps you identify feelings and make sense of them to enable you to make changes.
-Counselling is offered face-to-face and usually consists of around six sessions with each session lasting sixty minutes.
+The counsellor will also encourage you to explore alternative ways of coping.